Simokod/Facebook-Profile-Analyzer/README.md

-# Simokod
-Projects and having fun
+# Projects and having fun

 ### Installation